2019 Vault Rankings

-Digital has become increasingly important for EA, bringing in more than 75% of revenue.
-Digital revenue includes Live Services, 45%, Mobile, about 15%, and full game downloads, about 15%.
+Digital has become increasingly important for EA, bringing in nearly 80% of revenue.
+Digital revenue includes Live Services, over 50%, Mobile, more than 10%, and full game downloads, around 15%.

 Live Services offers extra content for consoles, PCs, and browser games; game software licensed to third-party publishers; subscriptions; and advertising.

 Mobile offers full games and extra content on mobile and tablets.